ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Before checking a Transparent Statement, the Verifier must be configured with one or more identities of trusted Transparency Services.

-Verifiers MAY be configured to re-verify the Issuer's Signed Statment locally, but this requires a fresh resolution of the Issuer's verificaton keys, which MAY fail if the key has been revoked.
+Verifiers MAY be configured to re-verify the Issuer's Signed Statement locally, but this requires a fresh resolution of the Issuer's verification keys, which MAY fail if the key has been revoked.

 Some Verifiers MAY decide to locally re-apply some or all of the Registration Policies, if they have limited trust in the Transparency Services.
 In addition, Verifiers MAY apply arbitrary validation policies after the Transparent Statement has been verified and validated.